Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

         ```
       - check Building Binary Packages Using DESTDIR (automake chapter 2.2.10)
         ```
-        make DESTDIR=$HOME/inst install
+        make install DESTDIR=$HOME/inst prefix=
         ```
-        This creates a folder under $HOME/inst with name equal to $prefix.
+        This creates a folder under $HOME/inst without prefix.
+        The purpose of using DESTDIR is to install a library in a temporary
+        folder, so they can be tared and copied to multiple hosts (i.e. install
+        the same copy of library on different machines without running make
+        install each there.)

       - test if file system type prefix added to file name is acceptable.
         For example, "ufs:" added to file name.
 Note this ROMIO convention may